theamity143-cell/library-management-system/README.md

 - Prevent unavailable books from being borrowed
 - Store borrowing and return history

-A simple frontend is included to interact with the library system.
+The frontend provides a simple web interface for interacting with the library system.

 ## Features